somerandomsequence/csci-4830-7000-gsa/assignments/guts.md

   return None if ts == 0 else -1*math.log(ts,2)
 {% endhighlight %}

 The final bit of this assignment is a cluster-analysis.
 We want to cluster the samples using the distance matrix and see if cluster membership seems to be correlated with metadata.
+So that you can complete the cluster analysis in a reasonable amount of time, take the data from a subset of 500 samples selected from the same body site (your choice).

 Q3: Are there any metadata that you expect will be correlated with how the samples cluster using the Tanimoto distance?